Writing Clean Code — How It Impacts the Future of Your Product

 - The new code is buried behind layers of other code and is not accessible externally through APIs, for example.
 While this is not necessarily a faulty design, it makes any new code challenging to test.

 These issues are less prominent if you use Test-Driven Development or code with automation in mind.
 Both approaches will push developers to write code that can be easily tested.
 Code just developed must be ready to be tested; otherwise, if you leave it till later, chances are it will accumulate and eventually get dropped.
 Quality code should come with a complete suite of test cases.

-4. Consequences of Bad Code
+7. Consequences of Bad Code

-Recognizing the long-term impact of poor quality code on the product and the business is vital.
+Recognizing the long-term impact of poor-quality code on the product and the business is vital.
 Equally important is recognizing which factors play a role in the assessment and which do not.

-4.1 High Cost of Ownership
+7.1 High Cost of Ownership

-When discussing Waterfall and large software project management, Winston Royce rightly stipulates that customers are happy to pay only for analysis and coding as this is where business value is created.
+When discussing Waterfall and large software project management, Winston Royce rightly stipulates that customers are happy to pay only for analysis and coding as this creates business value.
 Everything else, from unit testing to documentation, deployment, and bug fixing, are costs to be avoided.
 Businesses must develop quality code to maintain a low cost of ownership.

-4.2 Decreasing Value Proposition
+7.2 Decreasing Value Proposition

-4.3 From Asset to Liability
+7.3 From Asset to Liability

-Naturally, some products in a company portfolio will have a poorer performance than others, but this is not the same as when a product turns from an asset to a liability.
+Naturally, some products in a company portfolio will perform poorer than others, but this is not the same as when a product turns from an asset to a liability.
 Technical debt and poor quality can slowly erode your software delivery pace, making projects less profitable.

 Poor-performing products cannot be quickly abandoned without an appropriate replacement strategy.
 This might leave the clients in a difficult position and open the door for competitors to place a foot in the door.